questionlp/search.marsupialgurgle.com/README.md

 Flask-based web application that allows users to search the audio clips that have been uploaded to [Marsupial Gurgle](https://marsupialgurgle.com/).

-**Note:** The primary version of this repository now resides on Codeberg as [search.marsupialgurgle.com](https://codeberg.org/qlp/search.marsupialgurgle.com).
-The GitHub repository is now a mirror of the Codeberg repository.
+**Note:** The authoritative version of this repository now resides on Codeberg as [search.marsupialgurgle.com](https://codeberg.org/qlp/search.marsupialgurgle.com) and mirrors changes to GitHub.
+Going forward, issues and pull requests should be created on Codeberg rather than GitHub.

 ## Requirements